Detect-Forge/detect-forge/README.md

 # Detect-Forge

-Detection engineering toolkit.
+AI-Native Detection engineering toolkit.
 One install, one config, one CI step.

 ## Overview